samuel748/tetris/README.md

 # tetris
-Implementation of a tretris game in Java swing library
+Implementation of a tretris game in Java with the library swing